 Action Games are titles that follow the gameplay from the perspective of the character that the player is controlling.
 These games feature characters frequently engaged in real-time combat against opponents either player controlled or non-player-controlled while moving through a linear or open environment.
-Past examples include: Call of Duty: Modern Warfare 3, Battlefield 3, Halo: Reach, and Gears of War 3.
+Past examples include: Borderlands 2, Call of Duty: Black Ops 2, Halo 4, and Hitman: Absolution.